rust-lang/blog.rust-lang.org/_posts/2017-05-15-rust-at-two-years.md

-The [recent post on the Libz Blitz] details the Library Team's initiative to increase the quality of crates for common tasks; that post is excellent so I won't repeat it here!
+The [recent post on the Libz Blitz] details the Library Team's initiative to increase the quality of crates for common tasks; that post is excellent so I won't repeat it here.
 I will note that many of the issues that the Libs Team is going to create will be great starter issues.
-For the blitz to be the best it can be, the Libs Team is going to need help from the community-- that means YOU! :) They're willing to mentor people interested in contributing!
+For the blitz to be the best it can be, the Libs Team is going to need help from the community-- that means YOU! :) They're willing to mentor people interested in contributing.

 In order to make awesome crates easier to find for particular purposes, crates.io now has [categories] for crate authors to better indicate the use